Will Graham (character): Season 2

 At the start of the second season, Graham is institutionalized at the Baltimore State Hospital for the Criminally Insane, under the care of Frederick Chilton (Raúl Esparza).
 He is awaiting trial after being framed for the murders committed by Lecter.
 Lecter's gaslighting and the evidence used to frame Graham have left him unsure if his suspicions about Lecter are correct, or if he is projecting guilt onto Lecter due to his own psychosis.
 Graham's doubts are allayed after recovering repressed memories of Lecter's manipulations and abuse, and a visit by Lecter's own psychiatrist and fellow victim, Dr. Bedelia Du Maurier (Gillian Anderson), who assures Graham that she believes him.

 While preparing to stand trial, Graham insists to his skeptical former colleagues that Lecter is the real killer, while pulling strings from the confines of his cell to expose him.
-Beverly Katz (Hettienne Park), Will's friend and a crime scene investigator, agrees to investigate Lecter in exchange for Graham's help on new murder cases.
+Beverly Katz (Hettienne Park), Graham's friend and a crime scene investigator, agrees to investigate Lecter in exchange for Graham's help on new murder cases.
 Katz eventually comes to believe Graham, and breaks into Lecter's home to find more evidence, but is discovered and murdered by Lecter, who puts her dissected corpse on public display.
 After Lecter admonishes Graham for Katz's death, and subtly threatens Alana's life, Graham persuades a deranged hospital orderly (Jonathan Tucker) to make an ultimately unsuccessful attempt on Lecter's life.
 The incident alienates Bloom from Graham, as she sees it confirming his alleged derangement and transformation into a murderer.
 Lecter begins a sexual relationship with Bloom, creating another rift between her and Graham.

 Lecter exonerates Graham by purposely leaving forensic evidence from Graham's alleged victims at the scene of one of his own murders, leading to Graham's release.
 Graham returns to work and reconciles with Hannibal, asking to resume his therapy sessions to understand his own dark side better.
 Lecter quickly becomes aware that this is part of an elaborate ruse between Graham and Crawford to entrap him, but is fascinated by the experience and allows it to continue to explore the connection he feels with Graham and guide him into genuinely becoming a serial killer.

 In an attempt to push Graham into becoming a serial killer, Lecter sends Randall Tier (Mark O'Brien), a psychotic former patient, to kill Graham.
 However, Graham kills and mutilates Tier instead – just as Lecter had hoped he would.
 Later, Graham attacks Freddie Lounds after she trespasses on Will's property and discovers Tier's preserved remains.
 He and Lecter share a meal of what appears to be her flesh: however, it is subsequently revealed that Lounds is alive and is working with Graham and Crawford to draw Lecter out and capture him – the human flesh they consumed belonged in fact to Tier rather than Lounds.
 However, Graham finds himself drawn into his "alliance" act with Lecter and conflicted about his true allegiances.